Turn the key—nothing. No crank, no start. Just silence. What now?

 Likely Causes:

-For key fob flat battery issues (push-button start) – try using the fob to push the start button, also locate the key fob hotspot and try placing it there while attempting to start).
+For key fob flat battery issues (push-button start), try using the fob to push the start button.
+Also locate the key fob hotspot and try placing the key fob there while attempting to start.

-Next Step: Check Anti-Theft System Interference – Some immobilizer systems are sensitive to interference from other vehicles or equipment, such as telecom towers etc.
+Next Step: Check Anti-Theft System Interference – Some immobiliser systems are sensitive to interference from other vehicles or equipment, such as telecom towers, etc. Check for possible causes of interference.

 1. Check the Battery